onramper/docs/docs/widget.md

 ## Redirect / Iframe

+Using a URL redirect, you can simply redirect your users to a buy page.
 The widget url is `https://widget.onramper.com`

-#### URL Redirect
-Using a URL redirect, you can simply redirect your users to a buy page.

 ###### HTML code snippet
 ```html